chef/monitoring-integration-automate/prometheus/Prometheus_Monitor_configuration_and_alerting.md

-# Metrics and AlertManager Configuration
+# Metrics and Alertmanager Configuration

 ## Enabling and Configuring Metrics